gdm413229/swwmgz_m/README.md

 ### Health Nugget ~ Replaces Health Bonus, Crystal Vial
 ![](docimg/nuggethealth.png)

-+5 health boost, up to a cap of 200 points.
++1 health boost, up to a cap of 200 points.

 ### Health Tetrahedron ~ Replaces Stimpak, Quartz Flask
 ![](docimg/tetrahealth.png)

-+15 health boost, up to a cap of 100 points.
++10 health boost, up to a cap of 100 points.

 ### Health Cube ~ Replaces Medkit, Mystic Urn (Hexen), Quartz Flask (Heretic)
 ![](docimg/cubehealth.png)

-+30 health boost, up to a cap of 100 points.
++20 health boost, up to a cap of 100 points.

 ### Refresher ~ Replaces Soulsphere, Mystic Urn (Heretic), Mystic Ambit Incant
 ![](docimg/refresher.png)

-This artifact provides a massive boost of health to 500, plus a regeneration effect that heals 5% every 2 seconds, for up to 60 seconds, thus it doubles as a powerup.
+This artifact provides a massive +200 health boost plus a regeneration effect that heals 10% every 5 seconds, for up to 60 seconds, thus it doubles as a powerup.
+Its overhealing effects cap at 500 points (including the regen).
 Like other health items, the **Refresher** is auto-activated if you're about to die, though it sometimes won't be enough to save you.

-### Armor Nugget ~ Replaces Armor Bonus, Timebomb of the Ancients, Disc of Repulsion
+### Armor Nugget ~ Replaces Armor Bonus, Timebomb of the Ancients, Disc of Repulsion, Flechette
 ![](docimg/nuggetarmor.png)

 Cumulative armor items that can increase resistance to all damage by as much as you can find.
 Each nugget adds 5% to the total.
 Above 100%, damage gets turned into additional health (up to the standard 100% cap).
 The upper cap for these is 200%.